 The CED and the Doctoral School (ED) are the dedicated contacts of PhD students for all questions whether they are of pedagogical or administrative nature.

-- Or the international dual PhD degree agreement is null and void, i.e. it expires since the agreement is no longer legally valid.
+- Or the international dual PhD degree agreement is null and void, i.e. it expires given the agreement is no longer legally valid.
 The PhD will then lose the Cotutelle status.
 Students will be required to pay the tuition fees in Université Paris Cité for all the previous years, if in the case it has not already been done.

 Three tips to succeed:

 - Obtain information about the procedure for your PhD defense at Université Paris Cité (even if the defense takes place abroad).
 Inform the Doctoral School and the International Relations and Strategy Office (IRO) of the desired date of defense.

 - To constitute the thesis jury, send a jury proposal to the Doctoral School (even if the defense takes place abroad).

 - After the defense, the minutes of the exam board meeting, the defense report and the thesis must imperatively be sent to the College of the Doctoral School in order to be awarded of a PhD degree from Université Paris Cité.